saltstackme/salt-rocks/README.md

 salt-rocks
 ==========

-Generic salt formulas that can be used in other projects
+Generic salt formulas that can be used in other projects.